-You have a hypothesis and/or research question, you know your methods and have some primary results which can give you an idea about what to expect when the work is finished.
-You write down these findings in the form of a paper where the work is still ongoing.
-It is used primarily for exchanging ideas about a topic or to get feedback from a selected readership, before submitting it to a peer reviewed conference or academic journal.
+You have a hypothesis and/or a research question, you know your methods and have a few primary results which can give you an idea about what to expect when the work is finished.
+You write down these findings in the form of a paper while the work is still ongoing.
+It's used primarily for exchanging ideas about a topic or to get feedback from a selected readership, before submitting to a peer-reviewed conference or academic journal.

-It may be submitted to a conference as a POSTER or a WORK IN PROGRESS PAPER.
+It may be submitted to a conference as a poster or a work in progress paper.

 Working papers are often the basis for related works, and may in themselves be cited by peer-review papers.
-They may be considered as grey literature.
+They may be considered grey literature.

 At UGent, Working Papers can be found in the Academic Bibliography.

 Some UGent faculties also feature their working papers seperately: